The Pennsylvania Senate is the Upper House

 Main responsibilities of the General Assembly:

-- Making state laws
+Making state law

-- Setting policies
+Setting policies

-- Developing the state budget in conjunction with the Governor
+Developing the state budget in conjunction with the Governor

 What are the constituent services that my Senator’s office may provide?